tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step7_tags_object.md

 ## Tags at the path object level

 The `tags` object at the root level should list all tags (groups) that you want in your API.
-Then in each object under `paths`, you list the tag you want that path grouped under.
+Then in each path object under `paths`, you list the tag you want that path grouped under.

 For example, in the operations object for the `/current` path, we used the tag `Current Weather Data`: